kubecost/cost-analyzer-helm-chart/cost-analyzer/grafana-templates/README.md

 Kubecost, by default, ships with a Grafana instance that already contains the dashboards in this repo.

-The dashboards in this repo are designed for those wanting to load the dashboards into an existing Grafana instance.
+The dashboards in this repo are templated for those wanting to load the dashboards into an existing Grafana instance.

 ## Caveats